Secure Multi-Key Homomorphic Encryption with Application to Privacy-Preserving Federated Learning: Introduction

-\textbf{R2}: The GSW masking scheme requires large extended ciphertexts for correct demasking, with each single-bit encryption resulting in a ciphertext of size $O(N^2)$, quadratic in the number of parties.
+\textbf{R2 (quadratic blow-up).} The GSW masking scheme requires large extended ciphertexts for correct demasking, with each single-bit encryption resulting in an $O(n^2)$-size expanded ciphertext in the number of parties\footnote{In the $n$-party setting, expansion realizes an $n\times n$ block layout: diagonal blocks carry per-party data while off-diagonal positions provide masking hooks to enable joint demasking.
+Both the row and column dimensions grow linearly with $n$, so the encoded length scales as $O(n^2)$ times a base GSW block, even when many entries are structurally zero.}.
 This leads to significant computational and communication overhead.
-Therefore, it is necessary to design a new masking scheme for CKKS/BFV that ensures the expanded ciphertext size scales linearly with $N$, thereby improving both computational and space efficiency.
+Therefore, it is necessary to design a new masking scheme for CKKS/BFV that ensures the expanded ciphertext size scales linearly with $n$, thereby improving both computational and space efficiency.

-\textbf{Our Solution}: To address the challenges outlined in R1 and R2, we propose a novel masking scheme specifically designed for CKKS/BFV.
-To ensure the correctness of the joint decryption of the masked ciphertext (implicitly implying the unmasking operation followed by decryption), we add an additional ``demasking" ciphertext to the masked ciphertext.
-Specifically, we construct a masking ciphertext $cx=(x_0,x_1)$ and a ``demasking" ciphertext $cz=(z_0,z_1)$, where $cx$ contains a random mask $r$.
-The condition $\langle sk, cx \rangle + \langle sk', cz \rangle \approx 0$ must hold, and the correct joint decryption is then given by:
+\textbf{Remedy (linear-size masked expansion).} We propose a CKKS/BFV-specific masking scheme that achieves a linear-size expansion (i.e., the \emph{expanded} ciphertext size scales \emph{linearly} in $n$) and a correct joint decryption.
+In addition to a masking ciphertext $cx=(x_0,x_1)$ (carrying a random mask $r$), we generate a ``demasking'' ciphertext $cz=(z_0,z_1)$ and enforce